TylerAlsop/React-Testing-Contact-Form/README.md

 - Add more elements to the form - eg dropdown, checkbox, etc
   - Add tests to include the new form elements

+////////////////////////////  NOTES OF UNEXPECTED BEHAVIORS AND TESTS TO CREATE  ////////////////////////////

+///////// UNEXPECTED /////////

+-First Name input feild reaches a max length too quickly

+-Email input feild doesn't seem to mind if it's a valid email address or not

+-Submit button doesn't seem to work.
+I added a console.log(data) in the ContactForm after the submit button and nothing shows up on the console.

+-Input fields do not reset to default after clicking submit.

+-Email and Message input fields don't appear to have placeholders

+///////// EXPECTED and WORKING /////////

+-Required fields show an error if there is no input

+-